AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 This feedback will be reviewed to help enhance the Assistant's capabilities.

-## Tips for using the AI Assistant (Beta) effectively
+## Tips for using the Admin AI Assistant (Beta) effectively

 * **Be specific with your prompts**: When asking a question, include clear context and details.
 For example, instead of asking "How do I add a user in Learning Manager?", ask "How do I assign a course to a user in Learning Manager?"
 * **Use clear and concise language**: Keep your questions straightforward and focused.
-This helps the AI Assistant (Beta) understand your intent and provide a more accurate response.
+This helps the Admin AI Assistant (Beta) understand your intent and provide a more accurate response.
 * **Explore different capabilities**: Ask about a variety of features such as enrollment reports, learner progress, content assignment, or certification tracking to discover the full range of support available.
 * **Provide feedback**: After receiving a response, let us know if it was helpful.
 Use the thumbs up, thumbs down, report, or comment features to share your input.
 Your feedback plays a key role in improving the Assistant.